evancz/elm-project-survey/README.md

 It does not save any names though.
 No file names.
 No directory names.
 Etc.

-The `summary.dat` file is just written to disk, so no one has access to this data unless you send it to them yourself.
+The `build.log` file is just written to disk, so no one has access to this data unless you send it to them yourself.